Fiber Optic Update

 power as shown in the green graph of the power.

-to a pulse going down the fiber.
+pulse going down the fiber.
 The power in the test pulse is

 diminished by the attenuation of the fiber and the loss in